 4. Belmond Khwai River Lodge

 The rooms are housed on raised wooden platforms, offering great views and are shaded by a traditional African thatch roof.
 The large private decks are furnished with easy chairs and a hammock ideal for viewing wildlife or for enjoying a dinner in complete privacy.
-The interiors are luxuriously appointed with such comforts as an en suite bathroom and four-poster bed complete with mosquito netting.
+The interiors are luxuriously appointed with comforts like an en suite bathroom and four-poster bed complete with mosquito netting.

 Khwai River Lodge private suite offers the ultimate in exclusive safari accommodation complete with a rim-flow plunge pool, as well as his and her outdoor shower.